Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ### 1.2.0

 * Changed attack roll template to correctly apply a -2 unfamiliaruty malus when a skill is at -1, instead of a -1 malus.
+* Added Burst as Yes/No option on attack rolls that adds damage too.
 * Changed Psychic Techniques and Cyberware to a repeating section, so people won't run out of fields.

 #### 1.1.1